e3c0b4r/startup/README.md

 - Added a basic cart page with a table and some basic inline css styling.
 This page is linked to the home page, and the contact page which shares the same basic style as the other pages.
 - 5 html pages were created: home, about, login, contact and cart. bidirectional links were created between the pages.

+## Notes for Section 6 "CSS" (Read the extended notes ([HERE](notes.md)))
+This are the modifications and additions to the simmon CSS Section 6 on the simon production environment:
+- Introduced a gradient background for the body.
+- Changed the font to 'Trebuchet MS', sans-serif.
+- Added text alignment to header and footer.
+- Modified the header and footer to have dark backgrounds.
+- The menu items are now spread out using justify-content.
+- Footer links (a tags) now have a blue color with a hover effect.

 # Roadmap (Milestones) (Possible Features)